LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2022/index.md

 GLB 2022 is the second edition of the Workshop of the Graph Learning Benchmarks, encouraged by the success of [GLB 2021](/glb2021).
-Inspired by the conference tracks in the computer vision and natural language processing communities that are dedicated to establishing new benchmark datasets and tasks, we propose call for contributions that establish novel ML tasks on novel graph-structured data which have the potential to (i) identifying systematic failure modes of existing GNNs and providing new technical challenges for the development of new models which highlight diverse future directions, (ii) raising the attention of the synergy of graph learning, and (iii) crowdsourcing benchmark datasets for various tasks of graph ML.
+Inspired by the conference tracks in the computer vision and natural language processing communities that are dedicated to establishing new benchmark datasets and tasks, we call for contributions that establish novel ML tasks on novel graph-structured data which have the potential to (i) identifying systematic failure modes of existing GNNs and providing new technical challenges for the development of new models which highlight diverse future directions, (ii) raising the attention of the synergy of graph learning, and (iii) crowdsourcing benchmark datasets for various tasks of graph ML.